OpenDSA/OpenDSA/RST/source/HashFuncExamp.rst

 In the above example, if more records have keys in the range 900-999 (first digit 9) than have keys in the range 100-199 (first digit 1),  more records will hash to slot 9 than to slot 1.
+Likewise, if we pick too big a value for the key range and the actual key values are all relatively small, then most records will hash to slot 0.
-(A similar, analogous problem arises if we were instead hashing strings based on the first letter in the string.)
+A similar, analogous problem arises if we were instead hashing strings based on the first letter in the string.

 .. inlineav:: hashFuncExCON2 slideshow
    :output: show